andreasphil/vue-use-async-task/README.md

 ## Usage

-This package contains a Vue composable called `useAsyncTask` that returns a number of reactive variables commonly needed for handling state etc. when doing asynchronous work in components:
+`useAsyncTask` is a Vue composable that returns a number of reactive variables commonly needed for handling state etc. when doing asynchronous work in components:

 ```ts
 const { isLoading, data, error, hasError, run } = useAsyncTask(myAsyncTask);
 ```

-Example with Vue:
+Example:

 ```vue
 <script setup lang="ts">